ezbot-ai/docs/docs/04-guides/installation/01-nextjs.md

   - **minimumVisitLength**: The minimum time in seconds that must have elapsed before the first heartbeat.
   - **heartbeatDelay**: How often ezbot should check if the user is still on the page (in seconds).
 - **trackPageView**: Recommended.
 Sends a `pageViewed` event to ezbot.
 Call this when a new page is loaded.
 For SPAs, call this after a routing change.
 Soon, you'll be able to use these events to track how users move through your site and as rewards.
-- **trackRewardEvent**: Required.
+- **trackRewardEvent** Optional.
 Sends a reward event to ezbot to tune the model and improve the quality of the recommendations.
 It takes an object with three properties:
   - **key**: The string name of your reward.
   - **reward**: The reward value.
 Use 1 for the currently supported binary reward strategy.
   - **rewardUnits**: The type of reward units.
 We only support one type of rewardUnits today: `"count"`, but eventually, you'll be able to choose between `"count"`, `"dollars"`, and more.